iTz-DESPERADO/Tic-Tac-Toe/README.md

 # How to Play

-1.The game will prompt Player 1 (X) to enter their move by specifying the row and column (e.g., 1 2 for row 1, column 2).
+1. The game will prompt Player 1 (X) to enter their move by specifying the row and column (e.g., 1 2 for row 1, column 2).

-2.After Player 1 makes their move, the game will prompt Player 2 (O) to enter their move.
+2. After Player 1 makes their move, the game will prompt Player 2 (O) to enter their move.

-3.The game will check for a winner after each turn.
+3. The game will check for a winner after each turn.

-4.If all 9 moves are made without a winner, the game will declare a draw.
+4. If all 9 moves are made without a winner, the game will declare a draw.

-5.After the game ends, you will be asked if you want to play again.
+5. After the game ends, you will be asked if you want to play again.
 Enter y to play another round, or n to exit.

 # Example
 ```bash